marcos-diazg/bimm143_S23/class-material/aws_02.md

 cd ~/Desktop/week10
 ```

-Now still on your local machine use **scp** to transfer the file or files you want copied across (N.B.
+Now still on *your local machine* use **scp** to transfer the file or files you want copied across (N.B.
 You will need to substitute the IP address for the remote machine you are using for the *YOUR_IP_ADDRESS* in the command here just as we did with our initial login):

 ```
 scp -i ~/Downloads/barry_bioinf.pem ubuntu@YOUR_IP_ADDRESS:~/work/mm-second.x.zebrafish.tsv .
 ```

 Note.
 Like **cp** and similar tools, the source is always the first argument, and the destination is always the second argument.

+Now you can either jump to *Section 10* and analyze these results on your own computer or, optionally, install R and RStudio on your remote instance and examine them there (Section 9).

-## 9. Install R/RStudio on AWS!
+## 9. OPTIONAL: Install R/RStudio on AWS!

 If you want to analyze your data further on the remote machine (and why not, is likely bigger and faster after all) then we need to first install the software you want to use for the analysis you have in mind.
 The following section demonstrates how to install R and RStudio on your remote machine